rachit-j/Rackets-Blog/_posts/2023-10-18-Unit6Arrays_IPYNB_2_.md

 What are some of the benefits of using an enhanced for loop in this case versus a regular for loop?

+The enhanced for loop simplifies the logic and ensures that there are no index out of bound errors here, while we can also set it to automatically increment the other variable for the other list, and since that is the same size, we also do not have to worry about index errors for that list as well.

 ## Limitations to enhanced for loop
 - it does not provide access to the index of the current element.